rachait/contract-governed-ai-interview-assistant-/README.md

 - React (Frontend)
 - FastAPI (Backend)
 - OpenAPI (API Contract)
-- Specmatic (Contract Testing & Service Virtualization)
+- Specmatic (Contract Testing, Resiliency Testing & Service Virtualization)

-The OpenAPI contract serves as the single source of truth for both frontend and backend development.
+The OpenAPI contract serves as the single source of truth for frontend development, backend implementation, testing, and integration.

 ---

-## Problem Statement
+# Problem Statement

 AI coding assistants can generate working code rapidly, but they can also introduce implementation drift from agreed API contracts.